 KARKADE TEA:

-When we talk about the most famous Sudanese drink, the first thing that comes in our mind is none other than Karkade Tea, also known as Sudanese Hibiscus tea.
+When we talk about the most famous Sudanese drink, the first thing that comes to our mind is none other than the Karkade Tea, also known as Sudanese Hibiscus tea.
 Its attractive reddish color and a lovely flowery fragrance attracts every tourist to drink it at least once.
-Hibiscus tea is tasty and at the same time it has countless health benefits as well.
+Hibiscus tea is tasty and at the same time it has countless health benefits.

 KISRA:

 Kisra is one of the main dishes in Sudan made from sorghum flour.
-There are two different forms of Kisra, first one is thin baked bread like, known as Kisra Rhaheeefa, which is similar to injera; the second one is a porridge known as Kisra Aseeda.
+There are two different forms of Kisra, first one is thin baked bread, known as Kisra Rhaheefa, which is similar to injera; the second one is a porridge known as Kisra Aseeda.

 KAMOUNIA: